 For example, if one tenses his muscles, will it fail to lead to a righteous life?
 Yes, it will fail.
 Tensing muscles causes energy blockage which leads to illness.
 Being ill is morally wrong and morally bad.

-Let us now take a post-basic skill as an example.
 If someone builds too much energy that his body can take, i.e. he over-trains, will it fail to lead to a righteous life.
 Yes, it will fail.
 Too much energy can make him sick.
 Being sick is morally wrong and morally bad.

 To sum it all, if you want to lead a righteous life, practice chi kung every day.
 Indeed, being righteous is an intrinsic benefit of practicing genuine chi kung.